The Six Items Challenge

 The idea is simple – select six items of clothing from your wardrobe and pledge to wear only these every day for six weeks.

-Register for the Six Items Challenge
+Join the Six Items Challenge

 Let us know you’re taking part by filling in this form:

 Now all you have to do is sign up and create your own Just Giving page by clicking the button below.
 If you’ve got any questions about the process just drop us a message at email@example.com

 Create Your Six Items Challenge Fundraising Page

 Edited by Liz Parker for Fashioning an Ethical Industry (UK) and Marsha A Dickson for Educators for Socially Responsible Apparel Business (USA).
 This item is available to download or to order.
 Bring sustainability and ethics into your teaching and, by doing so,...

 Fast fashion, the business model that dominates our high streets, relies on a simple premise: selling more for less.
 Shops shift large quantities of clothes at very cheap prices with high turnover rates as new trends hit the stores every few weeks.
 It is a model built...